-Formula One ace Lewis Hamilton will be awarded a knighthood in the New Year's Honors list
+Lewis Hamilton to be knighted in New Year's Honors list

 Recently, Hamilton claimed his seventh world title after winning the Turkish Grand Prix.
 Having recorded his 94th victory, he emulated the great Michael Schumacher's record of seven titles.
 He won his fourth straight race and tenth of this season.